Frequently Asked Questions:

 Can I wash Schooled by Paper® products?

 Yes you can.
-Although I’ve personally run different products through a washing machine, we would recommend hand washing and drip drying to protect hardware such as zippers and snaps.
+Although we’ve run different products through a washing machine, we would recommend hand washing and drip drying to protect hardware such as zippers and snaps.
 These potentially could be damaged by bouncing against the sides of a machine during its cycle.

-The permanent markers included with some products are alcohol-based and will not wash out or bleed unless specific solvents are used on them (Did you know that permanent marker ink can sometimes be removed from paper with nail polish remover, hairspray, or toothpaste?)
-Water-based and other non-permanent inks such as regular ball-point pens will both wash out as well as bleed unless sealed or fixed as you would with a pencil or ink drawing on convention art paper.
+Our acrylic paint markers and permanent markers will not wash out or bleed unless very specific solvents are used on them (Did you know that permanent marker ink can sometimes be removed from paper with nail polish remover, hairspray, or toothpaste?)

 What other artistic media can I use on the products?

 There are so many!
-More than can be listed here, although I’m working on a future blog post to list the ones I’ve seen some really fantastic results with.
+More than can be listed here, although we’re working on a future blog post to list the ones we’ve seen some really fantastic results with.
 You can also look at the One World Artist Gallery to see how some very creative people around the world have experimented with different media on Schooled by Paper products.

 Is the paper sourced ethically?